 Delayed onset muscle soreness (DOMS) — soreness after workouts.
 DOMS is another common pain, which is described as a generalized ache that begins a few hours to a couple of days post-workout.
 DOMS is often experienced when you begin a new exercise that the body is not accustomed to, or if you have increased the intensity of your workouts.

 Injury to muscle fibers and connective tissue, only seen under a microscope, occurs due to the stress of the exercise, which is the culprit for this generalized ache.
 DOMS typically resolves within a day or so and does not impede your ability to perform normal daily activities or movement of your limbs and joints.

-• Pain associated with deformity or massive swelling
+- Is associated with deformity or massive swelling

-• Pain coupled with pressure and bruising
+- Involves pressure and bruising

-• Pain associated with fevers and chills
+- Is associated with fevers and chills

 If you experience any of these pains, seek treatment from a medical professional.
 The sooner you resolve an issue with pain, the sooner you can get back to exercising.